Ayobamininuola/MS-Project-1/README.md

 * Set-up
 * Deployment

-## TITLE
+## Title
-### Movie Suggesters
+    Movie Suggesters

 ## Introduction
-### Movie suggesters is a website designed to easily recommend movies for adults and also suggest where it can be watched.
+    Movie suggesters is a website designed to easily recommend movies for movie lovers and suggest where it can be watched.
 It also enables users to recommend movies that they think is worth watching for other

 ## User Experience

 ### Project Goals
-The aim of creating this website is to make it easier for adults to see recommended movies and make the choice of what to watch and where by picking movies that are suggested as worth-watching movies by other movie lovers.
+    The aim of creating this website is to make it easier for movie lovers to see recommended movies and make the choice of what to watch and where by picking movies that are suggested as worth-watching movies by other movie lovers.

 #### Users' Goals
 1. To see suggested movies in a less distracting site.
-2. To read about and know something about the suggested movie.
+2. To read and know something about the suggested movie in order to decide if it's worth watching.
-3. To also recommend movies for other.
+3. To recommend movies for other.
 4. To be able to see movies arranged and grouped.

 #### Developers Goals